grandMa5ter/Cyber-Sec-Notes/offensive/linux-playground.md

   - assemble (-c ) - translate the assembly code to object code (.o)
   - link (-l ) - link to the standard libraries to produce executable

-- By default gcc combines the above stages producing the executable<br>
-  `gcc hello.c #creates a.out; no .o or .s files`
+- By default gcc combines the above stages producing the executable `gcc hello.c #creates a.out; no .o or .s files`

 ### The "make" build system